NEWBR33D/BetterSpawnsPlus/README.md

     "enabled": [true/false]
 }
 ```
-- enables/disables cultist spawns and sniper spawns
+- These options are similar to the bosses options except for cultists and sniper scavs.
+- All cultists and sniper scavs spawns are the same as online, with the exception of sniper scavs having a small chance to spawn twice within a raid.
 ```
 "escapeTimeLimit": [integer]
 ```
-- sets the raid timer (in minutes)
+- This option sets the duration of a raid (in minutes).
 ```
 "maxBotCap": [integer]
 ```
-- sets the maximum number of ai able to spawn at one time for each map
-- when a map reaches a count of 25 ai it will stop spawning more ai until an ai dies
+- This option sets the maximum number of bots able to spawn on the map.
+When a map reaches the maximum number of bots set it will stop spawning more bots until a bot on the map dies.
-- i recommend setting this number no higher than 30 since it can cause your fps to drop significantly
+- It is recommended to not set this number any higher than 30 since it can cause fps to drop significantly.
 ```
 "airDropChance": [%]
 ```
-- percent chance that their will be an airdrop during a raid
+- This option sets the chance that the airdrop plane will spawn into the raid.
 ```
 "airdropsPerRaid": [integer]
 ```
-- set the amount of possible airdrops per raid
+- This option sets the amount of airdrop planes that can spawn each raid.
+- Additional airdrop planes are not guaranteed to spawn however, even with "airDropChance" set to 100.
 ```
 "globalLootChanceModifier": [integer/decimal]
 ```
-- this option changes the chance for loot to spawn in each loot spawn
+- This option sets the chance for loot to spawn in each loot spawn.
 ```
 "looseLootMultiplier": [integer/decimal]
 ```
-- this option changes the amount of loose loot found in raid
+- This option changes the amount of loose loot found in-raid.
 ```
 "staticLootMultiplier": [integer/decimal]
 ```
-- this option changes the amount of loot found in containers found in raid
+- This option changes the amount of loot found in-raid in containers.
 ```
 "openAllExfilsRegardlessOfEntryPoint": [true/false]
 ```
-- opens all exfil locations regardless of player spawn
+- This option opens all exfil locations regardless of player spawn / map side.
+However, not all efils will be available to the player each raid.
 ```
 "allExtractionsAlwaysAvailable": [true/false]
 ```
-- all exfil locations will be available to extract at
+- This option makes all exfil locations always available to extract at in every raid.
+- This option is side-based however.
+So scav players will not be able to extract at pmc exfils and vice-versa.
 ```
 "removeExtractionRestrictions": [true/false]
 ```
-- removes extraction restrictions
+- This option removes extraction restrictions such as co-op requirements, money requirments, etc.
 ```
 "airdropMinStartTime": [integer]
 "airdropMaxStartTime": [integer]
 ```
-- sets the min/max time that an airdrop can occur at
+- These options set the minimum and maximum time that an airdrop plane will spawn into the map (in minutes).
-- time in minutes
 ```
 "planeVolume": [0->100]
 ```